Product Search

 • Harvest Months: October - January

-Cup Characteristics: Aromas of toast and jam, and sweet wine.
-Flavors of preserved lemons, bittersweet chocolate, and orange.
+Cup Characteristics: Very pronounced fruit.
+Deep coffee fruit, berries, concentrated wine flavors.
+Long finish.
+Green apple tartness in the background.
 A cup that is intense but balanced with a refreshing finish, sure to make you "wush" you had another cup.

 Roasting Notes: We stopped this roast about a minute past first crack and it seemed ideal - second crack had not yet started.
 On a Behmor a P2 or P3 would work well.